fritzlb/iOS17-JIT-WIN/README.md

 # Issues
 If you run into any problems or if anything in my instructions is unclear, feel free to open an issue :)

+# License
+Feel free to do whatever you want with my code.
+Please note that everything installed by install.bat might be under other licenses.
+Also, there's absolutely no warranty or anything.